kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/junit5.md

 - `Inter-component tests` - testing of several components and their interaction with each other.
 - `Integration tests` - testing of components and interaction with external systems.

+All types of the extension live in the `io.koraframework.test.extension.junit5` package.

 It is recommended to additionally test the service artifact packaged in the final image, as a black box using the [Testcontainers library](https://java.testcontainers.org/).